cslu-nlp/DetectorMorse/README.md

 Caveats
 =======

 DetectorMorse processes text by reading the entire file into memory.
-This means it will not work with files of a size that approaches or exceeds the available RAM.
+This means it will not work with files that won't fit into the available RAM.
 The easiest way to get around this is to import the `Detector` instance in your own Python script.

 Exciting extras!
 ================